GETPIVOTDATA Function

 For example, assume you have sales for four different regions North, South, East & West.

 We want to calculate the total sales in all four regions from the Pivot Table.
-This can be easily done with the help of the GETPIVOTDATA function, which will extract the data from the pivot tables.
+The GETPIVOTDATA function extracts the data from the pivot tables, making this easy.

 The syntax for the function is: